-The color green has quite the fascinating history.
-The ancient Egyptians associated the hue with renewal; during the Middle Ages, the tone came to symbolize wealth; and at the turn of the 18th century, a popular blend of the pigment was actually deadly thanks to a toxic makeup.
-When it comes to decor, some might see it as a risky color (after all, green doesn't always blend into the background), but thanks to Pantone's 2017 Color of the Year ("Greenery"), it's made a healthy comeback in the home — and especially in living rooms.
-So yes, these 11 spaces will make any visitor green with envy.
+The color green has quite a fascinating history.
+Ancient Egyptians associated the hue with renewal.
+During the Middle Ages, it came to symbolize wealth, and at the turn of the 18th century, the popular pigment was actually deadly thanks to a toxic ingredient known as copper arsenite.
+When it comes to interior design, some might view green as a risk, but we're here to attest to its endless possibilities.

 Video of the Day